homescreens/homescreens/content/wiki/_index.md

 	<li><a href="https://play.google.com/store/apps/details?id=website.leifs.delta">Delta</a></li>
 </ul>

-<p>You can also change icons individually, usually by tapping and holding on an icon (note: dynamic icons, like calendars, will not update with the one applied manually).</p>
+<p>You can also change icons individually, usually by tapping and holding on an icon (note: dynamic icons, like calendars or weather, will not automatically update when a manual one is set).</p>

 <h2>KLWP</h2>
 <p>Kustom Live Wallpaper is an app that allows you to make your own live wallpapers in a fairly simple wysiwyg editor.</p>

-<p>There are quite a bit of resources when it comes to klwp, here are some we have found to be quite useful for beginners, they cover most basics like how to make a button etc.:</p>
+<p>There are quite a bit of resources when it comes to klwp.
+Here are some we have found to be quite useful for beginners, they cover most basics like how to make a button:</p>
 <ul>
 	<li><a href="http://www.jagwar.de/kustom-beginners-guide-part-1-klwp-basics/">Jagwar's Kustom beginners guide</a></li>
 	<li><a href="https://www.bcraftmath.com/klwp.html#klwpbeginner">Brandon craftmath's begginer series</a></li>